 Matthew 16:13-16 NIV

-I've read this many times, and I read it again the other day.
-The difference was that this time it jumped off the page at me.
-Peter spoke up for all the disciples - I wonder what they were about to say or if there was going to be a long, painful silence.
-But Peter piped up, 'You are the Christ.'
+I've read this many times, and I read it again the other day and suddenly it meant something new.
+Simon Peter spoke up for all the disciples - I wonder what they were about to say or if there was going to be a long, painful silence?
+Either way, Simon Peter piped up, 'You are the Christ.'
 He didn't say, 'We think that you might be the Christ.' or 'Are you the Christ?'
 He stated it as a fact.

 And then, this amazing bit: